-M & M Asphalt Maintenance uses top grade commercial sealer to protect and beautify your driveway or parking lot
+M & M Asphalt Maintenance uses industrial grade, polymer-modified refined-tar sealer to protect and beautify your driveway or parking lot

 Pavement consists of stones, sands, and asphalt cement binder.
 The binder acts as a glue to hold these aggregates together, but unfortunetaly oxidizes out when exposed to sun, rain, snow, and other elements.
 Oxidized pavement is gray in color -- not the original black when the pavement still contained asphalt cement binder.